kamilsss655/vectatus/README.md

 * common lipo battery connector

 ## Operation
-The idea is to have MCU (STM32 probably) run independendly from a wide range of input voltages 0.6V-20V.
-The MCU power circuit will choose boost or LDO power path automatically for the MCU based on the input voltage.
+The idea is to have MCU run independendly from a wide range of input voltages 2V-20V.

 The DC/DC converion is done from the input source and to output.
 MCU has it's own power path which is pararell to the DC/DC converter part.

-The DC/DC converter topology will either be:
+The DC/DC converter topology will is:
-* non-inverting buck-boost
 * SEPIC

 SEPIC seems favorable for this kind of application due to decoupling capacitor acting as a short circuit protection.